-In September 2020, the Ontario Ministry of Education released a new Mathematics curriculum that includes specific expectations for students to learn and engage with code
+In September 2020 and June 2021, the Ontario Ministry of Education released new Mathematics curriculums that include specific expectations for students in grades 1 - 9 to learn and engage with code.

 About RCDSB Code

-RCDSB Code is here to introduce RCDSB educators to the new The Ontario Curriculum, Grades 1–8: Mathematics, 2020—specifically the new Coding section in the Algebra strand.
+RCDSB Code is here to introduce RCDSB educators to the new The Ontario Curriculum, Grades 1–8: Mathematics, 2020 and the Grade 9 mathematics course, 2021 (MTH1W)—specifically the new Coding section in the Algebra strand.

-Here you will find a concise breakdown of the new Ontario Math Curriculum Coding expectations.
+Here you will find a concise breakdown of the Coding expectations in each of the curriculums.
 Whether you are new to coding or are an experienced coder the getting started section provides a suggestion of where to start with your students.
-In our coding skills section, we have provided a scope and sequence for the coding concepts learned from grades 1-8 and have provided an example for each of those concepts.
+In our coding skills section, we have provided a scope and sequence for the coding concepts learned from grades 1-9 and have provided an example for each of those concepts.
 Finally, our coding platform section provides links to the various coding and robotics tools and platforms that can be found in our schools.

 Our hope is that RCDSB Code will provide some guidance for those looking to learn more about coding and where to begin.
 As always, if you would like support with getting your class set up and ready to code, please contact one of your TELTCs.

 About Coding in the Curriculum

 As students progress through the grades, their coding experiences also progress, from representing movements on a grid, to solving problems involving optimization, to manipulating models to find which one best fits the data they are working with in order to make predictions.